munificent/craftinginterpreters/book/functions.md

 ## Local Functions and Closures

-Our functions are pretty full-featured, but there is one loose end to tie up.
-In fact, it's a big enough tangle that we'll spend most of the [next chapter][] unknotting it, but we can get started here.
+Our functions are pretty full-featured, but there is one hole to patch.
+In fact, it's a big enough gap that we'll spend most of the [next chapter][] sealing it up, but we can get started here.

 LoxFunction's implementation of `call()` creates a new environment where it binds the function's parameters.
 When I showed you that code, I glossed over one